Graduate College Scholarship Requirements

 The instructor must a) indicate by a departmental record, with a copy to the student, how and by when the Incomplete is to be removed, and b) if he/she is at the University at the time of the removal, supervise the makeup work and report the permanent grade.
 In the event that the instructor is not available at the time of the student’s application for removal of an Incomplete, the department chairperson shall supervise removal of the Incomplete and report the permanent grade for the student.

-Grades of Incomplete must be completed within one semester after they have been awarded or they will be automatically changed to a grade of F. Any extensions to the one-semester time frame must be arranged with the Dean for Graduate Studies prior to the Incomplete being changed to a grade of F. A student with two or more current grades of Incomplete will not be permitted to enroll in any new courses until the number of current Incomplete grades becomes less than two.
+Grades of Incomplete must be completed within one semester after they have been awarded or they will be automatically changed to a grade of Fail.
+Any extensions to the one-semester time frame must be arranged with the Dean for Graduate Studies prior to the Incomplete being changed to a grade of Fail.
+A student with two or more current grades of Incomplete will not be permitted to enroll in any new courses until the number of current Incomplete grades becomes less than two.
 All grades of Incomplete on courses that are part of the degree requirements must be removed at least one month before the final oral/written examination for the M.S. or Ph.D. degree.

 Grade Point Averages